Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Polynomial time algorithm

 \subsection{Analysis of the algorithm}

-We will show that the algorithm in Section~\ref{subsec:descriptionofsimplealgo} terminates in polynomial time, which then implies Theorem~\ref{thm:simplealgo2}.
-Recall that $\alpha$ is the parameter that regulates the ``greediness'' of the players in the alternating tree while $\beta$ is the approximation guarantee, and $\mu$ dictates when we collapse a layer.
+We now proceed to show that the algorithm in Section~\ref{subsec:descriptionofsimplealgo} terminates in polynomial time, which then implies Theorem~\ref{thm:simplealgo2}.
+Recall that $\alpha$ is the parameter that regulates the ``greediness'' of the players while $\beta$ is the approximation guarantee, and $\mu$ dictates when we collapse a layer.

-The key lemma that we prove in this section is that in each layer $L_i$ we have sufficiently many addable edges i.e., at least a constant fraction of the players in $P_{i-1}$ are paired with some addable edges in $A_i$.
+The key lemma that we prove in this section is that in each layer $(A_{i+1}, B_{i+1})$, the number of edges in $A_{i+1}$ is large compared to the number of blocking edges (or, similarly, the number of players) of lower layers.